 In 2017, as a response to Britain's vote to leave the European Union, Hugh and Steve (both men) created a new singing ritual for Soprano voices, Alto voices, Tenor voices, Bass voices, glockenspiel, amplified guitar, violin, triangle, vocoder, one video feed, four umbrellas, printouts of every British prime minister from Heath to May and a paper shredder.

-The show toured across the South West of England and featured the Choral Engineers, a restlessly creative community choir comprised of members who voted to leave and members who voted to remain.
-'Invoking 50 Articles' is distinctly non-tribal in its approach to Brexit; exploring faith, rituals and the limitations of binary politics.
+The show toured to sacred spaces in the region and featured the restlessly creative community choir The Choral Engineers, comprised of both Leavers and Remainers.
+'Invoking 50 Articles' is distinctly non-tribal in its approach to Brexit; exploring faith, rituals and polarised politics.